Pineapple Charts: Peer Observation That Actually Works

-Pineapple Charts usually consist of columns for each day of the week and rows for time of day.
+Pineapple Charts usually consist of columns for each day of the week and rows for the time of day.
 Schools that operate on a bell schedule typically use a row for each class period, other schools have created a separate row for each hour of the day.
 We opted to leave out the rows all together but still kept the vertical timeline.

-Most Pineapple Charts I’ve seen are hung a school’s front office, or a teacher workroom.
+Most Pineapple Charts I’ve seen are hung a school’s front office or a teacher workroom.
 We chose a central location in the hallway to make our board accessible to visitors as well.

 Pineapple Charts On Pinterest